 - Looking forward to dating: The very thought of dating surprisingly makes you happy.
-You look forward to it and are happy that you’re giving yourself a second chance
+You look forward to it and are happy that you’re giving yourself a second chance without feeling guilty

-- Over your ex: You bump into your ex at a mall or come across a post about her on social media.
+- Over your ex: You bump into your ex at a mall or come across a post about them on social media.
 You aren’t angry or jealous.
 You are amazed to know that the murderous rage and hatred you once felt has just died down

 - Sexual desire: The thought of uninhibited sex with someone has started ruling your thoughts.
 You can’t help it